-The cost and the durability of PEMFCs under a wide range of operating conditions including RH and temperature were studied by Brunetti et al. [5].
-These comparisons are very useful in the current research to allow us to focus on the SPEEK membrane rather than the Nafion membrane [70, 30].
+The cost and the durability of PEMFCs under the wide range of operating conditions including Relative Humidity (RH) and temperature were studied by [5].
+These comparisons are very useful in the current research to allow us to focus on SPEEK membrane rather than the Nafion membrane [70] and [30].
 Also, the crossover during the low thickness of the membrane is another issue that causes hydrogen and oxygen to pass to the opposite side of the membrane which leads to accelerating degradation of PEMFCs.
-The Transport Performance Index (TPI) has been defined as the ratio of hydrogen permeability and proton conductivity which is given by Brunetti et al. [5] as Eq.
-16. TPI has been defined as the ratio of hydrogen permeability and proton conductivity which is given by Brunetti et al. [5] as Eq.
+The Transport Performance Index (TPI) has been defined as the ratio of hydrogen permeability and proton conductivity which is given by [5] as Eq.
+16. Performance Index (TPI) has been defined as the ratio of hydrogen permeability and proton conductivity which is given by [5] as Eq.
 16.